February 2020 - this page is in the process of getting updated. Some sections and tools are yet to be added and other ones are still missing details.

 These options use either Google or Bing, filtered to only show results which have been created or updated within the given time frame.
 You can specify a more precise date range from the results page.
 Some other search tools on this page also offer date filters.

 See also news videos on Video search.

 The news sources listed here are among the most significant English-language news organizations.

-Reuters and The Associated Press (which can not be searched from this page) are two of the three largest news agencies which provide content for other news organizations.
+Reuters and The Associated Press (not included above) are two of the three largest news agencies which provide content for other news organizations.
 The other is Agence France-Presse, however they do not publish news on their own site.

 News from about the year 2000 and more recent can be found on Newslookup.com and some of the other news search engines.
 The tools in this section are free collections of mostly digitized newspapers.
 Digitization means that newspapers on paper or microform (microfilm or microfiche) are scanned or photographed.
 The images are then converted to text using optical character recognition (OCR), which is what enables searching by keyword.
 OCR is not perfect, especially for older newspapers.
 One useful strategy is to take into account common OCR errors when searching.

 Every newspaper archive is a collection of various individual newspapers across various years.
 Any one newspaper may have some years available through several sites, other years available through a different site, and some years not yet digitized.

 Many significant newspaper archives are only available from paid and library services.
 There are also newspapers in many of the libraries and archives, including those that have never been digitized and are only available in-person.

 The Internet Archive’s newspapers collection includes a variety of papers from around the world.

 Newspapers on Google Books include those from a number of countries countries.
 You can browse the full list of titles but if you want to search use the first link or this page, as searching does not work properly from the second link.